yuriymacdev/SleepProxyServer/README.md

 SPS currently works with the [SleepProxyClient](http://github.com/awein/SleepProxyClient) python package and OSX 10.9's mDNSResponder.
 More tests with older OSX mDNS clients are needed (see Debugging instructions below).
 Selective-port waking is not implemented, any TCP request to a sleep client will result in a wakeup attempt.
+On ARM Linux 'Plugs, the speed and memory overheads of pure-python message-parsing and watcher threads are relatively huge...
+...so a port to Erlang would be beneficial.
+The basics of parsing DNS-SD updates already [exist](https://github.com/GunioRobot/dnsxd/blob/master/dnsxd/src/dnsxd_op_update.erl)!

 Internals
 ------